pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

 Reducers are run on the main thread and so they are not appropriate for performing intense CPU work.
-If you need to perform lots of CPU-bound work, then it is more appropriate to use an ``Effect``, which will operate in the cooperative thread pool, and then send it's output back into the system via an action.
+If you need to perform lots of CPU-bound work, then it is more appropriate to use an ``Effect``, which will operate in the cooperative thread pool, and then send actions back into the system.
 You should also make sure to perform your CPU intensive work in a cooperative manner by periodically suspending with `Task.yield()` so that you do not block a thread in the cooperative pool for too long.

 So, instead of performing intense work like this in your reducer: